 Where you can plan to buy locally and sustainably, stocking up on flour for deserts, preserved fruit, nuts, and other essentials from a local bulk food store can help cut down on plastic packaging waste from a last-minute supermarket dash.

-To cut down on waste this Christmas, the run-of-a-mill cracker just has to go.
-Those little plastic trinkets that no one uses are simply not going to do.
+To cut down on waste this Christmas, the run-of-a-mill cracker has to go.
+Those little plastic trinkets that no one uses will simply not do.

 Then it’s merely a matter of choosing some gift ideas for trinkets and little natural gifts to contain within.
 Ideas include metal key chains, miniature soaps, mini glass bottles filled with Christmas pudding spiced vodka, or an alcohol-free spiced apple, clove, and clementine syrup.